 Your pillar topics need to be broad enough to support 10+ cluster articles but focused enough that you can realistically compete.
 "Marketing" is too vague and competitive.
 "Email Subject Lines" is too narrow for a pillar.
 "Email Marketing" hits the right balance, letting you create clusters around deliverability, automation, segmentation, analytics, and design without diluting your authority.

 Check whether competitors have already built comprehensive clusters around your chosen topics.
 Search Google for your potential pillar topic and review the top 5 results.
 If you see multiple sites with 20+ interlinked articles covering every angle, you're facing established competition.
-That doesn't mean you can't compete, but you'll need to commit to producing higher-quality content and more complete coverage than what currently ranks.
+Prioritize pillar topics where you can offer unique perspectives based on your company's direct experience.

 Create a spreadsheet with columns for keyword phrase, search intent, content format, and estimated difficulty.
 As you review competitors, extract the long-tail variations they target within their content.
 If a page about "email marketing" dedicates sections to "automated welcome sequences" and "cart abandonment emails," those become potential cluster keywords for your HubSpot SEO strategy.